CCappsDevelopment/whos-your-pokemon/README.md

 python3 main.py
 ```

-**Note**: The first time you play, it may take a moment to download Pokémon sprites from the internet.
+**Note**: The first time you play, the game will load quickly using pre-downloaded Pokémon sprites from the local assets folder.

 ## How to Play

 1. **Start**: Click the "Start" button on the main screen
 2. **Generation Selection**: Choose which Pokémon generations you want to include in the game
-3. **Game Settings**: Configure variant inclusion and Pokemon selection method
+3. **Game Settings**: Configure variant inclusion and Pokémon selection method (randomized or manual)
-4. **Player Setup**: Each player enters their name and chooses a Pokémon using the smart autocomplete search
+4. **Player Setup**: Each player enters their name and chooses a Pokémon using the enhanced autocomplete search with visual sprites
+5. **Manual Grid Setup** (if selected):
+   - Each player sets up their 6x4 grid by selecting Pokémon for each position
+   - Use autocomplete with visual previews to choose Pokémon
+   - Selected Pokémon are highlighted and removed from other position options
+   - Confirm button activates only when all 24 positions are filled
-4. **Gameplay**:
+6. **Gameplay**:
    - Players take turns eliminating Pokémon from their opponent's grid
    - Click on opponent's Pokémon sprites to mark them with a red 'X'
    - Click again to unmark (toggle functionality)
    - Use "End Turn" to switch to the other player
-   - Use "Make Guess" to guess the opponent's chosen Pokémon (also with autocomplete search)
+   - Use "Make Guess" to guess the opponent's chosen Pokémon (with autocomplete search and sprites)
-5. **Winning**:
+7. **Winning**:
    - **Win**: Correctly guess the opponent's chosen Pokémon
    - **Lose**: Accidentally eliminate the opponent's chosen Pokémon or make an incorrect guess